deyvinit/ai-extension-vscode/notes/04-ai-backend-integration.md

 1. The user enters a prompt in the sidebar UI
 2. The webview sends the prompt to the extension using `postMessage`
 3. The extension backend receives the message
-4. A request is made to the AI provider
+4. A request is made to the AI provider with the composed prompt and context
 5. The generated response is returned to the webview

 ---